samjleone/Spectral-Denoising/README.md

   f_estimate = denoiser.remove_uniform_noise(f_observed)

  Where G is a pygsp graph and f_observed is an array defined on the vertices of G.

+ Proofs of relevant methods are found in Filter_Design_for_Spectral_Denoising.pdf